physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/hrv-module.md

     title= "Lomb-Scargle Periodogram"
     id="ls-1"
     no_shadow = true
-    caption="
-    A Power Spectral Density estimate computed using the Lomb-Scargle  periodogram method.
-The Very Low, Low and High Frequency bands are visualized in purple, red and green, respectively.
+    caption="A Power Spectral Density estimate computed using the Lomb-Scargle  periodogram method.
+The Very Low, Low and High Frequency bands are visualized in purple, red and green, respectively." %}
-    " %}

 ## Non-Linear Analysis ##
 The HRV module generates a Poincaré plot for the non-linear analysis of HRV.
 A **Poincaré plot** is a scatter plot where each IBI (IBI<sub>n</sub>) is plotted against the subsequent IBI (IBI<sub>n+1</sub>), with the former and latter representing the horizontal and vertical axes, respectively.
 The Poincaré plot refers to IBIn and IBIn+1 as RR<sub>n</sub> and RR<sub>n+1</sub> in order to better comply with convention.